wp-plugins/list-yo-files/readme.txt

 = 0.8 =

 Recommended for all users.
 Several feature updates plus fixed this issue of displaying WordPress's root files if no "folder" argument is specified.

+== Acknowledgements ==

+There are many people who have suggested features for List Yo' Files.
+Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

+1) [Underground Music Nation](http://www.undergroundmusicnation.com/) for supporting the User Folders and MP3 Player Integration features.

 == License ==